fieldsoftheworld/ftw-baselines/README.md

   Download 2 Sentinel-2 scenes & stack them in a single file for inference.

 Options:
-  --win_a TEXT      Path to a Sentinel-2 STAC item for the window A image
+  --win_a TEXT      URL to or Microsoft Planetary Computer ID of an Sentinel-2
-                    [required]
-  --win_b TEXT      Path to a Sentinel-2 STAC item for the window B image
-                    [required]
-  --output_fn TEXT  Filename to save results to  [required] --overwrite       Overwrites the outputs if they exist --help            Show this message and exit.
+                    L2A STAC item for the window A image  [required] --win_b TEXT      URL to or Microsoft Planetary Computer ID of an Sentinel-2 L2A STAC item for the window B image  [required] --output_fn TEXT  Filename to save results to  [required] --overwrite       Overwrites the outputs if they exist --help            Show this message and exit.